Karragarra Island (Karragarra)

 Karragarra Island, between Russell and Macleay islands, is a great day-trip destination with a family-safe beach and netted enclosure.
-This is the smallest of the southern islands, approximately 500m wide and 2km long and is a top spot for picnics.
+This is the smallest of the Southern Moreton Bay Islands, approximately 500m wide and 2km long and is a top spot for picnics.

 The island has sandy beaches and a protected swimming area near the jetty, with barbecues, picnic tables and shady trees as well as public amenities and a playground.

 Everything here is within easy walking distance, which means there is virtually no traffic.
-This is a great place to chill and escape the rat race.
+This is a great place to chill and escape the daily grind.

 The shopping facilities and eateries on the larger islands of Macleay and Russell are a short – and free – ferry ride away.